caganseyrek/QuickTOC/README.md

 # TOC-Generator

-A simple script that uses the headings in the content of the page and automatically generates a table of contents.
+A simple script that uses the headings in the content of the page and automatically generates a table of contents with sublists and classes for styling.

 You can see an example image of a generated TOC [in this example image](https://github.com/caganseyrek/TOC-Generator/blob/main/example.png) or at [caganseyrek.github.io](https://caganseyrek.github.io/) as it uses this script to generate a table of contents for each page's right sidebar.